surfing4fun/Shavit-Surf-Timer/README.md

 - Ramp speed HUD: Show speed when player touch / leave a ramp
 - Teleport player back to stage start zone: Use command `!back` to back to stage start
 - Customize noclip speed: Use `!noclipspeed` to change noclip speed
+- Allow to set max velocity for each map

 ### - Better zone creation style
 - Create zone in 3 point (xyz) instead using default zone height